GoogleChrome/web.dev/src/site/content/en/fast/efficiently-load-third-party-javascript/index.md

 For example, Casper managed to [shave 1.7 seconds](https://medium.com/caspertechteam/we-shaved-1-7-seconds-off-casper-com-by-self-hosting-optimizely-2704bcbff8ec) off load time by self-hosting an A/B testing script.

-Self-hosting comes with one big downside though: scripts can go out of date and won’t get automatic updates when there’s an API change or a security fix.
+Self-hosting comes with one big downside though: scripts can go out of date and won't get automatic updates when there's an API change or a security fix.

 {% Aside 'caution' %}